Trump accepts Republican nomination with call for unity – DW – 07/19/2024

 Donald Trump formally accepted the Republican Party's presidential nomination during a speech capping a convention dominated by the weekend's attempt on his life.

-"The discord and division in our society should be healed," he former president said at the start of his speech.
+"The discord and division in our society should be healed," the former president said at the start of his speech.

 "I am running to be president for all of America, not half of America, because there is no victory in winning for half of America," he added.

-Trump's acceptance speech marked the climax and conclusion of the four-day Republican National Convention in Milwaukee.
+Trump's acceptance speech marked the climax and conclusion of the four-day Republican National Convention (RNC) in Milwaukee.

 Trump's appeal to voters